MobileROS/MobileROS/Readme.md

 ### Example 2: LiDAR-based Perception with Adaptive Transmission

-This example shows how to integrate WirelessROS with a LiDAR sensor for adaptive point cloud processing:
+This example shows how to integrate MobileROS with a LiDAR sensor for adaptive point cloud processing:

 ```python
 #!/usr/bin/env python3